muenchchristmas/drmlazer11.github.io/_posts/2015-12-29-Shitty-Design-Is-Pervasive.md

 <img src="http://i.imgur.com/XyxW68b.jpg">

 This brings me to the point of my post: Shitty design is pervasive.
-A couple days ago I was on LinkedIn and came across a photo of the "score card" that Harvey was handed.
+A couple days ago I was on LinkedIn and came across a photo of the "elimination card" that Harvey was handed.

 <img src="http://i.imgur.com/wqfhqip.jpg">

 When I saw this photo, I instantly felt bad for Harvey.
 This is <em>abysmal</em> design.

 It's easy to chirp from the cheap seats.
-So I decided to create my own score card that I think would have prevented this mistake.
-Three iterations and about two and a half hours later, this is what I came up with.
+So I decided to create my own card that I think would have prevented this mistake.
+Three iterations and about two hours later, this is what I came up with.

 <img style="box-shadow: 0 0 15px rgba(0, 0, 0, .25);" src="http://i.imgur.com/4D5g0WX.png">

 To conclude I'll say this: Design is everywhere.
 It's how you built that stair case.
 It's how you structured that database.
 And it's how you painted that canoe.
 Designers: Let's start taking more pride in our work.
-From this example we know that it can save a lot of embarrassment.
-But there will also be times when it can save a lot of lives.
+From this example we know that it can save a whole lot of embarrassment.
+But there will also be times when it can save a whole lot of lives.